KDP Formatting

 • Tax Information: UK authors must complete a W-8BEN form to certify non-US status and avoid 30% withholding.
 VAT applies differently to eBooks (20%) and print books (zero-rated).

-• Metadata: Book title, subtitle, description, keywords, categories, and author details are essential for discoverability on Amazon UK.
+• Metadata: Book title, subtitle, description, keywords details are essential for discoverability on Amazon UK.

 Uploading your book takes patience and precision.
 Here is a detailed breakdown of each step, with exact menu paths and practical tips to avoid errors.